volkamerlab/KinFragLib/data/filters/DataWarrior/README.md

 4. Install DataWarrior
 5. Get the Enamine Building Blocks

+## 1. Prepare KinFragLib fragment library for DataWarrior

-## 1. Open new notebook in notebooks/custom-kinfraglib folder
+### a.
+Open a new notebook in the `notebooks/custom-kinfraglib` folder

 ## 2. Load fragment library